Night of the Zoopocalypse: Plot

-In Vancouver, British Columbia, a friendly and brave timber wolf named Gracie lives with her pack at Colepepper Zoo, a massive animal theme park in western Canada.
-The pack’s paranoid elder, Gramma Abigale, trains them for any upcoming “disasters” and warns them never to trust the other animals.
+In Vancouver, British Columbia in the early 1990s, a young timber wolf named Gracie lives with her pack at Colepepper Zoo, a massive animal theme park.
+The pack's paranoid elder, Gramma Abigale, trains them for any upcoming "disasters" and warns them never to trust the other animals.

 One evening, as the zoo closes for the day, the pack witnesses a new animal being transferred to an enclosure.
-That night, a meteor crashes into the zoo, landing at the Kuddle Korner petting zoo, where a white rabbit eats it and becomes infected with a virus.
+That night, a meteor crashes into the zoo, landing at the Kuddle Korner petting zoo, where a pink rabbit eats it and becomes infected with a virus.

 Gracie escapes her damaged enclosure to investigate the crash and encounters the rabbit, which is incubating in a giant pod.
 Suddenly, a zombie arm emerges from the pod and attacks her.
 She narrowly escapes, only to come face to face with the new animal, a gruff mountain lion named Dan, who instinctively attacks her.
 Both Gracie and Dan are tranquilized by an oblivious zookeeper, who places them in the veterinary station for the night.

-Meanwhile, the rabbit emerges from the pod as a “Gum-Beast,” a zombified mutant with gelatinous skin.
-The rabbit, dubbed "Bunny Zero," spreads its infection across the zoo.
+Meanwhile, the rabbit emerges from the pod as a "Gum-Beast", a zombified mutant with gelatinous skin.
+The rabbit, dubbed "Bunny Zero", spreads her infection across the zoo.
 Gracie, Dan, and four other animals - Xavier, a factitious red ruffed lemur; Felix, an egotistical proboscis monkey; Frida, a feisty capybara; and Ash, a sarcastic ostrich - escape being infected.
-They are attacked by Fred, an infected gorilla and Felix's abandoned partner, prompting them to split up and flee into the utility tunnels.
+They are attacked by Fred, an infected gorilla and Felix's abandoned enclosure mate, prompting them to split up and flee into the utility tunnels.
+Gracie and Dan flee into the open, while the others shelter in the gift shop.

-Gracie decides to head back to her enclosure and forces Dan to protect her on the way in exchange for the zoo card key, and they start their adventure to find the pack.
-Along the way, they meet Poot, an uninfected baby pygmy hippopotamus, who joins them on their journey.
+Gracie decides to head back to her enclosure and forces Dan to protect her on the way in exchange for the zoo card key.
+Along the way, they are joined by Poot, an uninfected baby pygmy hippopotamus.
 They arrive at the enclosure to find that the rest of the pack has already been turned.
-Meanwhile, the others find themselves in the gift shop, where they agree to stay for the night.
-Nevertheless, tensions rise within the group, which leads to a brawl that results in them accidentally powering on the entire zoo.
-As the Gum-Beasts attack, Felix abandons his group to find the card key, while Gracie, Dan, and Poot are attacked by Fred, who merges with an infected giraffe into a monster that infects Dan.
+They head back, only to be spotted by the Gum-Beasts when the others accidentally power up the zoo.
+During the chaos, Felix abandons his group to the Gum-Beasts, while Gracie, Dan and Poot are attacked by Fred, who merges with a Gum-Beast giraffe that infects Dan.
 The Gum-Beast Dan attacks Gracie until he is seemingly cured by being submerged in a security office sink filled with soap and water.
-Afterward, Dan leaves with the card key, coldly rejecting Gracie's idea to team up with the others.
+Afterward, Dan coldly rejects Gracie's idea to join the others and leaves with the card key.